-On September 8, 2021, CHAI (Clinton Health Access Initiative Indonesia) held a webinar to discuss the Hepatitis C Virus market report.
+On September 8, 2021, CHAI (Clinton Health Access Initiative Indonesia) held a webinar and released a Market Report on HCV.

-This report provides market intelligence on hepatitis C (HCV) diagnosis and treatment in low- and middle-income countries to help guide the elimination of Hepatitis C.
+This report provides a report on hepatitis C (HCV) diagnosis and treatment in low- and middle-income countries to help guide the elimination of Hepatitis C.

-Caroline and her team have been working to raise awareness about Hepatitis and HIV in Indonesia.
-In recent years, they have successfully advocated for the availability of affordable DAA in Indonesia.
-They have also played a role in the micro-elimination of Hepatitis C in 7 prisons and detention centers in Jakarta, Indonesia
+Peduli Hati Bangsa works to increase awareness and access to the diagnosis and treatment of Hepatitis in Indonesia.
+In recent years, communities affected by the Hepatitis issue have also succeeded in advocating for the availability of DAA at affordable prices in Indonesia.
+The community also continues to play a role in micro-elimination of Hepatitis C, including in prisons and detention centers in Indonesia.

-Some of the important points summarized in Caroline’s presentation are:
+Some important points summarized in Caroline’s presentation at this meeting are:

 More on CHAI at https://chaiindonesia.org/